EricaWei053/lshwe-semantic-embedding/README.md

 # lshwe-semantic-embedding
-This is a class project for COMS 4995 Semantic Representation for NLP at Columbia University, Spring 2021.
+This is a project for the course COMS 4995 Semantic Representation for NLP at Columbia University, Spring 2021.

 Teammate: Erica Wei, Chuhui Chen, Gary Liu, Samuel Weissmann.